Henry Franklin Hendrix House

 Henry Franklin Hendrix House, also known as the Frank Hendrix House, was a historic home located at Batesburg-Leesville, Lexington County, South Carolina.
 It was originally built in 1888, and remodeled in 1907 in the Classical Revival style.
 It was demolished September 2016 by Frank Cason Development to build a Taco Bell despite public outcry.

 It was a two-story, weatherboard residence with a pressed shingle metal roof and a brick foundation.
 The front facade featured a central projecting portico supported by four colossal Ionic order columns.

-It was listed on the National Register of Historic Places in 1982.
+It was listed on the National Register of Historic Places in 1982, and was delisted in 2025.